Skin ageing

 UV exposure

-UV radiation is composed of UVA, UVB and UVC and among them, UVB radiation is most responsible for photo-ageing as it penetrates shallower than UVA.
+UV radiation is composed of UVA, UVB and UVC and among them, UVB radiation is most responsible for photoaging as it penetrates shallower than UVA.
 UVB is absorbed mainly in the epidermis by keratinocytes and melanocytes and causes damage to DNA strands.
-UV radiation changes the activity of our skin cells by stimulating the chemical messengers to signal the melanocytes to produce more melanin for protecting skin cells against UV damage.
-Overexposure to the sun causes accumulation of melanin in the epidermis, which create the pigmentation we know as freckles and age spots.
+UV radiation changes the activity of our skin cells by stimulating the chemical messengers to signal the melanocytes to produce more melanin to protect skin cells against UV damage.
+Overexposure to the sun causes an accumulation of melanin in the epidermis, which creates the pigmentation we know as freckles and age spots.

-These chemical messengers also stimulate other chemicals and enzymes to break down collagen and elastin fibers, which impairs the synthesis of new collagen, which leads to a loss of skin strength and elasticity.
+These chemical messengers also stimulate other chemicals and enzymes to break down collagen and elastin fibres, which impairs the synthesis of new collagen and leads to a loss of skin strength and elasticity.

 So, the take-home message?
 Yes, the same thing your mother told you as a child – protect your skin from the sun!